rvij/second_deck/index.Rmd

 ## Agenda

-1. mpgPredictor Application What is does?
+1. mpgPredictor Application What it does?
 2. How it is built?
 3. How it can be used?